 How to Cook Mussels

-- Choose the right pot to cook the mussels.
-It should be large enough to hold the mussels AND all the liquid that creates the broth.
-And you want some extra space at the top of the pot so you don’t have liquid boiling out all over your stovetop.
+- Choose the right pot; it should be large enough to hold the mussels AND all the white wine broth.
+And you want extra space at the top of the pot so you don’t have liquid boiling out on your stovetop.

 - Don’t skimp on cooking the shallots, because this is where major flavor develops!
-As long as you’re cooking the shallots over medium heat, they shouldn’t burn or get hard.
+As long as you’re cooking the shallots over medium heat, they shouldn’t burn.
 Instead, they’ll soften and slightly caramelize.

 - These are steamed mussels.
-So once you add the mussels to the pot, increase the heat to medium-high and place a fitted lid on the pot.
+So once you add them to the pot, increase the heat to medium-high and place a fitted lid on the pot.

-- I suggest using wide shallow bowls for serving, which leaves ample room for adding lemon wedges and crusty bread!
-This recipe yields lots of extra broth, so crusty bread is a must!
+- Use wide shallow bowls for serving, because this leaves lots of room for adding lemon wedges and crusty bread!

 How to Store Mussels

-You can buy your mussels a day or two before you plan on cooking them.
-I personally wouldn’t recommend storing them more than 2 days for optimal freshness.
+You can buy mussels a day or two before cooking them.
+I wouldn’t recommend storing them more than 2 days.
 Make sure they look and smell fresh before use.

-And don’t be afraid to ask the fishmonger – or person selling you the seafood – how long the shellfish has already been sitting in the seafood case.
-Never buy questionable looking shellfish.
+Don’t be afraid to ask the person selling the seafood how long the shellfish has been sitting in the seafood case.
+Never purchase questionable looking shellfish.

-- Remove the seafood from the bag they came in.
-Drain any excess liquid, then transfer into a a large bowl unsealed container.
+- Remove seafood from the bag they came in.
+Drain excess liquid, then transfer into a a large bowl unsealed container.

 - Cover the mussels with a clean damp cloth or a few layers of damp paper towels.
 You don’t want excess moisture, so make sure it’s damp, not soaking wet.

-Steamed Mussels Recipe with White Wine Garlic Sauce
+Mussels Recipe with The BEST White Wine Broth (EASY)

 Ingredients